ipadkid358/dpkger/readMe.md

 UI for creating debian packages

-Release not yet public, TODOs:
+Binary not yet public, TODOs:
- - Fix a way for posix_spawn to work on dpkg-deb (likely to be hacky)
  - Make sure stagingDir isn't copied into itself
  - UI (in collab with Jason Day)